avatarsdk/metaperson-loader-unity/Documentation~/MetaPersonCreatorDesktopIntegration.md

 Find out more information about business integration at https://docs.metaperson.avatarsdk.com/business_integration.html.

 ## How It Works
-To integrate the [MetaPerson Creator](https://metaperson.avatarsdk.com/iframe.html) page into your Unity application, it should be shown in a WebView component.
+A WebView component is required to show the [MetaPerson Creator](https://metaperson.avatarsdk.com/iframe.html) page in Unity application.
 This sample uses the [Vuplex Web View](https://store.vuplex.com/webview/windows-mac) for this purpose.

-The communication between [MetaPerson Creator](https://metaperson.avatarsdk.com/iframe.html) and Unity is carried out through the use of the [JS API](https://docs.metaperson.avatarsdk.com/js_api.html).
+The [MetaPerson Creator](https://metaperson.avatarsdk.com/iframe.html) page communicates with the Unity application via [JS API](https://docs.metaperson.avatarsdk.com/js_api.html).

 Here's how it works: